Muhlenbergia utilis

-Muhlenbergia utilis is a species of grass known by the common name aparejograss.
+Muhlenbergia utilis is a North American species of grass known by the common name aparejo grass.

 Distribution

 It is native to North and Central America, where it can be found throughout the south-western United States and California, through Mexico, as far south as Costa Rica.
 It grows in wet habitats, including riverbanks and meadows, sometimes in alkaline soils.

 Description

 Muhlenbergia utilis is a rhizomatous perennial grass producing decumbent stems up to about 30 centimeters long.
 The leaves are no more than 3 to 5 centimeters long and just a few millimeters wide.
 The inflorescence is a small, narrow, partially sheathed series of short branches bearing small spikelets.